crazyhouse33/auto-CMake/README.md

 The perf executables are run in /perf/data.

-Some targets are added to create graphs.
+Auto-cmake comes with my default block-profiling framework, but it try to get it from the system (I did not include it in source because you need a python executable anyway).
+You can either install it (https://github.com/crazyhouse33/eprof), or use another one.
+In the latter case you need to modify the perf/entry CMakeList properly so the perfs-targets works.

-Auto-cmake comes with my default block-profiling framework, but it try to get it in the system.
-You can either install it(https://github.com/crazyhouse33/eprof), or use another one.
+Additionally, you can setup some variables in the perf/entry CMakeList to control the intercations with the profiler.

 ## Configuration